RiolxZero/RiolxZero/README.md

-- 👋 Hi, I’m @RiolxZero
+- 👋 I'm RiolxZero! and i'm starting in the world of software development!
 - 👀 I’m interested in Everything!
 - 🌱 I’m currently learning the basics of front end development
-- 💞️ I’m looking to collaborate on Open Source Projects
+- and I’m looking to collaborate on Open Source Projects
-- 📫 How to reach me
+- How to reach me? send me a message on discord, RiolxZero#6648

 <!---
 RiolxZero/RiolxZero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.